microsoft/delta-kusto/documentation/tutorials/authentication/README.md

 # Authentication Tutorial

-This article explains how Delta Kusto can authenticate against an Azure Data Explorer (ADX) cluster.
+This tutorial explains how the Delta Kusto CLI can authenticate against an Azure Data Explorer (ADX) cluster.

 The [parameter file](../../parameter-file.md) shows 2 methods to authenticate in the `tokenProvider` section: